nhuyho/udacity-build-a-storefront-backend/README.md

 ### Create Databases
 We shall create the dev and test database.

-- connect to the default postgres database as the server's root user `psql -U storefront`
+- connect to the default postgres database as the server's root user `psql -U postgres`

 ### Migrate Database
 Navigate to the root directory and run the command below to migrate the database